 CHICAGO FAMILY DIRECTIONS is a 501 (c)(3) that started as a project in the Leadership for Social Change class.
 It provides, at no cost, consistent, long-term tutoring to homeless and impoverished K-12 students in the Chicago Public Schools to prepare them for college, careers and an adult life without homelessness.
-To find out more go to http://chicagofamilydirections.org/, and read more Here.
+Read more Here.
+NOTE: In 2018, after an impactful seven-year run CFD ceased formal operation.

 DIVERSITY INITIATIVES: Dr. Guzman led in developing the Diversity Plan for Naperville United School District #203, one of Illinois’ most prominent, and was honored by the state for this effort.
 You may view a pdf of the pamphlet mailed to every household explaining the plan, and read more about Diversity Initiatives Here.